KevinnZou/KMMDeployPlugin/README.md

     val outputDirectory: Property<String>

     /**
+     * ArtifactId for Jvm artifacts published to Maven
+     * Use "kmm-spm" by default
+     */
+    val jvmArtifactId: Property<String>

+    /**
-     * ArtifactId for artifacts published to Maven
+     * ArtifactId for iOS artifacts published to Maven
      * Use "kmm-spm" by default
      */
     val spmArtifactId: Property<String>